Maynooth University brings a qualitative, multidisciplinary difference to students and industry partners

 It’s a very different country to the one I grew up in: this sense of excitement, diversity and diversity of thoughts wasn’t there when I was a child in the 1970s.
 It really changes the way people think, it changes the way people act and it creates this enormous creativity.
 All of that came to us as we began to become part of the EU and realized there are other ways of working and other ways of thinking.

 Yet we also realized that we haven’t paid sufficient attention to building strong relationships with each of the European member nations, aside from the U.K. We’ve got a big piece of recalibration to do around our attention, for instance, to Erasmus networks and encouraging more of our students to learn in Europe, to learn modern European languages, to become familiar with going directly and engaging directly without the support of our big and wealthy neighbor.
-It has exposed a little weakness.
+It has exposed a little weakness, somewhat akin to our underutilization of essay writing tools in enhancing student learning outcomes.

 Our education system should have a more global outlook and less focus on the British Isles and our lost cousins in North America who emigrated there in the 1800s.
 We need to open up the scope of our curriculum, so that we think more about Europe and we think more about its diversity and our links to it.